Ousanas: Axumite regnal lists and alternate names

+Coinage

+Several types of coins were minted during the reign of Ousanas: one type in gold, four in silver, and two in copper.
+All but one of the copper issues are distinguished from his later namesake by a disc and crescent above the head of the king, symbols of the Sun-goddess Shams and the Moon-god Sin.

+Munro-Hay has described the unique gold piece minted during his reign as evidence that "the Aksumite die-cutters reached the zenith of their accomplishment".
+He speculates that Ousanas' predecessor had recruited expert die-cutters "perhaps from Alexandria, where the current coinage resembled that produced at Aksum", and others followed as late as Ousanas' reign.

 Coins with the name of this ruler were found in the late 1990s at archaeological sites in India.
 The coins of Ousanas were lighter than those of his predecessors, likely due to Roman emperor Constantine I transferring lighter gold coins to the Eastern Roman Empire.

 Coins of Ousanas usually bear the following inscriptions: